 By acknowledging and apologizing to the customer in your response, you’ve already taken a step in the right direction.
 However, merely empathizing with the reviewer is not enough to demonstrate your commitment to his or her satisfaction with your brand.
 Your apology will be more impactful if it is supported by action — particularly if that action is both swift and effective in resolving the customer’s issue.

 As HBR explains, by “providing a tailored solution to the [customer’s] specific complaint,” not only might you salvage the damaged relationship, but simultaneously show other readers that your business prioritizes customer service.
 Just as speedy responses demonstrate your respect for consumers’ time, thoughtful responses demonstrate your respect for consumers’ feelings and experiences around your brand.
 If potential customers see that you will make an effort to ensure their satisfaction, they will likely feel more comfortable taking a chance on your business.

-Hire a Response Scribe from Shout About Us to Manage Your Business’ Online Reviews
+Hire a Response Scribe from Shout About Us to Manage Your Brand or Agency’s Online Reviews

 Businesses can leverage their review responses to overcome negative perceptions of their brand, rebuilding positive and profitable customer relationships.
 However, many businesses find it challenging to manage their reviews and responses.
 Response management can be especially burdensome for national franchises and multi-location brands, which may operate hundreds or even thousands of branches.